dfbro/Chevstrap/README.md

 > The only official places to download Chevstrap is this GitHub repository.
 Any other websites offering downloads or claiming to be us are not controlled by us.

 # Chevstrap
 Chevstrap is a Roblox launcher for Android, inspired by [Bloxstrap](https://github.com/bloxstraplabs/bloxstrap).
-It provides advanced customization and more to enhance your Roblox experience on mobile.

 ## Features

 - Adjust specific FFlags for testing